Skip to content

 21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 II Corinthians 5:18-21 tells us that God was in Christ on the cross; reconciling the world to Himself.
-The way that we (the entire world) have been reconciled to God, is through our sins being forgiven by the death of our Lord and Savior, Jesus Christ.
-We are told in verse 20 to be reconciled to God.
 We are reconciled to God when we believe that Jesus Christ died on the cross for our sins, was buried and arose on the third day.

 We have been given this ministry – the Ministry of Reconciliation – to share with the entire world.
 Below, is the gospel that we are to share with the entire world.